 I wasn't sure I liked where this was going.
 "For what purpose?
 What would that do?"

-We managed to part on friendly terms, mostly because for the rest of the meal I pasted a smile on my face and just listened and made small talk.
+It was all I could do to keep from screaming my outrage at him.
+But we managed to part on civil terms, mostly because for the rest of the meal I pasted a smile on my face and just listened and made small talk.
 It wouldn't do to stalk away in a self-righteous huff: it was kindness that would reach this man, if anything could.

-Finally it was over.
-We confirmed that we had each other's numbers, and I took a taxi back to my cousin's.
+Finally it was over, and I took a taxi back to my cousin's.

 I paid the driver and got out, and then realized I'd had him stop in front of the wrong building.
 Should have just given him the address and let him do his job.
 Fortunately, he didn't hang around to watch me walk.
 After two buildings I got out my copy of Connie's door key and turned to go up the front steps.